drug-design/course/docs/chapters/molecular-similarity.md

     ![](https://media.drugdesign.org/course/molecular-similarity/conf_chg_p4.png){: loading=lazy }
 #### Receptor Conformational Changes

-For reasons that are not predictable, the receptor may undergo substantial conformational changes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/receptor-conformational-changes-8a3c7f9c'><i class='fa fa-play' aria-hidden='true'></i></button>For reasons that are not predictable, the receptor may undergo substantial conformational changes.
 In the example below the enzyme renin adopts different conformations (blue and red) depending on the inhibitors.
 Note the change of a key tyrosine residue, which exhibits favorable interactions with the inhibitor (yellow); while with the red conformation it clashes.
 The similarity principle is not applicable when this is overlooked.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.